 Here are my tips for how beginners should approach colour:

 - Keep your colour palette to no more than four colours in a design; a palette of 2, 3 or 4 colours is best.

 - Choose one colour for your “base colour” – this is your background

-- Choose one colour for your “secondary base colour” – this will be used for additional backgrounds, larger area graphic and body text
+- Then select a colour for your “secondary colour” – this will be used for additional backgrounds, larger area graphic and body text

-- Choose one colour for your “highlight” – this is used for main titles, call-to-action text, banners and buttons
+- Choose a colour for your “highlight” – this is used for main titles, call-to-action text, banners and buttons

-- Choose one colour to “pop” – this is used for small line details, bullet points, small graphics, etc.
+- Finally, choose one colour to “pop” – this is used for small line details, bullet points, small graphics, etc.

 All good designs follow this basic procedure, and it’s scalable for smaller palettes..
 For example, if you are only using three colours, omit the “secondary base colour” for this theory to work.
 If you’re using two colours, choose a base and a highlight colour.

 Finally, you’ll want to ensure your colours are consistent everywhere in your design.
-This is important not only for aesthetic reasons, but for branding reasons – you want your customers to recognize your work and for it to appear the same everywhere it’s used.
-(To learn more about colour consistency and why print and web colours look different, check out this previous post!)
+This is important not only for aesthetic reasons, but for branding reasons.
+You want your customers to recognize your work and for it to appear the same everywhere it’s used.
+(To learn more about colour consistency and why print and web colours look different, check out this post!)

-Now that you know all about colours, their friendships and how to work with them, you may still find yourself preferring to leave it to the professionals!
+Now that you know all about colours, you may still find yourself preferring to leave it to the professionals!
 Reach out to us if you’re ready for a rich, colourful brand design – or feel free to share this post with someone who does!

 Co-owner of Verve Design, Teegan’s 12+ years of experience in design and marketing, and her love of mindfulness and meditation brings strategy with intention and creativity with purpose.